vmbatlle/super-mario-kart/README.md

 - Python libraries: Numpy 1.16.1 and Matplotlib 3.1.3.
 Other versions may work.
 - Assets of the circuit: with and without floor objects.
 - **(Optional)** Add new land params to `generate_map.py`.
-Land types for Donut Plains, Mario Circuit, Ghost Valley, Bowser Castle and Rainbow Road already implemented as invocation flags.
+Land types for Donut Plains, Mario Circuit, Ghost Valley, Bowser Castle and Rainbow Road are already implemented as invocation flags.
 - **(Optional)** Add wall sprites next to the scripts.
 - Background and final lap music, if not yet present.